 This is a complicated and hard question to address.
 To give a full answer would require an essay.
 There is a significant long term cost of going for a lock-in approach, however the upside is that you can likely go fast to production.

 We have worked with real-time streaming data at Telenor Connexion for more than 5 years and I can highly recommend AWS cloud.
 One example is the AWS GreenGrass (edge) and Amazon SageMaker (ML) that solve so many problems for you when you move to production, and the upfront cost is low / pay as you go.
-You may also consider Managed IoT Cloud from Telenor Connexion, that simplifies both the technical implementation and the business model.

 For generic use cases on streaming and analytics, most technologies are valid – we use the Kinesis family from AWS.
 I think a key thing to consider here is the lifecycle management and the license model.
 Historically, I have come across several excellent and innovative streaming technologies but they failed to deliver a scalable licence model.
 If the licence model is poor, it will kill innovation, because it will be too expensive to experiment.
 So, stay alert about their business model.